albumprinter/Albelli.OpenTelemetry/README.md

 [![NuGet Pre Release](https://img.shields.io/nuget/vpre/Albelli.OpenTelemetry.Core.svg)](https://www.nuget.org/packages/Albelli.OpenTelemetry.Core/)

-This solution contains bunch of libraries aimed to help with OpenTelemetry interaction between AWS Lambdas
+This solution contains a bunch of libraries aimed to help with OpenTelemetry interaction between AWS Lambdas and other services.

 # How to use